This Bloody Mary has a secret ingredient: kale. It adds a healthy boost to this delicious indulgence.

 I often tell my patients not to blame something they are experiencing on “just getting older,” because they might miss something that could be treatable.

-What happens to you when you don’t get enough sleep — especially if it’s a chronic issue?
-Find out how much sleep you really need, according to a new report.
-Also see the health effects of not getting enough zzz’s.
+What happens to you when you don’t get enough sleep, especially if it’s a chronic issue?

 You ask a lot of your brain.
 It thinks 70,000 thoughts each day.
 To help preserve this amazing organ’s function, follow these 6 tips from our experts at Lou Ruvo Center for Brain Health.